 When you’re adding an escalation clause to your offer, it can be hard to know what the price ceiling should be.
 Two major factors can help you determine the ceiling: your real estate agent and a mortgage preapproval letter.

 Your real estate agent should have a sense of what the home is worth and how the current mark could affect the home value.
 That’s why it’s important to work with a real estate agent you trust.

-If necessary, you can pay more than the asking price for the property, but this should always be done with caution.
-Putting a ceiling that is significantly higher than the home value may not be worth it in the long run.
+If necessary, you can pay more than the asking price for the property, but you should always do so with caution.
+Choosing a ceiling significantly higher than the home’s value may not be worth it in the long run.

 Your Preapproval Letter